Haletran/42_Minishell/README.md

 ![80%](https://progress-bar.dev/80)

 ## TO_FIX
-- Leaks if ./minishell is launched in minishell
 - heredoc with pipes (looping indefinitely)
 - Need to do the redirections of output and input
 - Simple quotes and double quotes